System performance is limited by various physical factors:

 📘

-Localization Area is limited by the maximum range and the number of representative active Access Points
+The localization area is limited by the maximum range and the number of representative active Access Points.

 Localization Latency